 We went for casual walks along the beach, checking out as much of the area as we could, and then spent a great deal of time just chilling out maxing relaxing back in our spot.
 A few locals were selling coconuts from wheelbarrows or the usual souvenirs from pastel coloured huts along the beach.
 And every now and again a bar had been set up overlooking the white strip of sand below.

 The day wore on and as the shadows began to get longer we clung on to every last second we possibly could before, getting on to the tender boat to take us back to our giant floating house.
 We did hatch a grand scheme to hide out and live on Catalina Island forever, but we decided maybe we did have to go back to work after all.
 Alas.

 Despite the fact that I was so sceptical about a day spent on the island, mainly due to the artificial feeling of dumping a load of tourists in a location where they didn’t have to mix with anyone other than each other.
 This actually turned out to be one of the happiest days of my whole entire contract in the Caribbean.
 Sunshine makes everyone happier, and relaxation is good for the soul!

 Isla Catalina, Dominican Republic, I love ya.

 - The beach we went to was Costa’s private beach- so literally only the passengers of our ship were allowed there, and it’s offered as a stop on a whole load of Caribbean cruise ship itineraries.

-- Nearby resorts and hotels also offer boat rides to the island, or you can hire a boat from a friendly local if you’ve got enough of you to make it worth the price.
+- Nearby resorts and hotels in La Romana also offer boat rides to Isla Catalina, or you can hire a boat from a friendly local if you’ve got enough of you to make it worth the price.